Paul Cosford: Local and regional public health

-At the launch of 'Improving Lives, Saving Lives' in 2007, he said that obesity needed to be addressed as a priority and that intervening was necessary as early as when breastfeeding and weaning took place.
+At the launch of 'Improving Lives, Saving Lives' in 2007, Cosford said that obesity needed to be addressed as a priority and that intervening was necessary as early as when breastfeeding and weaning took place.
 Over the subsequent years he reported on high levels of obesity in the east of England.
 From 2010 he had executive roles at PHE's predecessor, the Health Protection Agency, and was its acting chief executive from October 2012 to February 2013.

 Public Health England

 Cosford joined PHE in October 2012, and was appointed its Medical Director and Director for Health Protection, serving PHE in this position from April 2013 to 2019.
 His role at PHE meant that he was responsible for advising on services to prevent and control infectious diseases and for preparations and responses to public health emergencies.
 Following the first nine months of PHE, he told the Health Committee that it had responded to around 4,500 incidents.
 Subsequently, his career spanned the responses to ten new disease organisms, including Zika, Mers, monkeypox, and ebola.

-When rates of measles rose in the UK following the publication of the fraudulent research paper on the MMR vaccine and consequent MMR Scare in the late 1990s, he described it as "galling" that the disease should return.
+When rates of measles rose in the UK following the publication of the fraudulent research paper on the MMR vaccine and consequent MMR Scare in the late 1990s, Cosford described it as "galling" that the disease should return.
 The effect of the misinformation on vaccines resulted in a drop in uptake of the MMR.
 In 2000, PHE reported 2,000 cases of measles in England and 587 cases were reported in the first three months of 2013.
 As director for health protection at PHE in 2013, Cosford oversaw the MMR catch-up programme, a plan to identify and vaccinate unvaccinated and partially vaccinated 10 to 16 year olds.

 According to an interview with Cosford later in 2017, his biggest challenge until that time had been responding to the Ebola outbreak in the UK and Western African Ebola epidemic.
 Although the detection of large numbers of cases were not expected, entry-screening at airports was introduced both to advise travellers and to give some reassurance for the UK public, explained in his paper "Advantages of airport screening for Ebola".
 He discussed such screenings with the European Centre for Disease Prevention and Control in 2014, when representing the UK, he was appointed its new member.
 He advised on the welfare of PHE staff in Sierre Leone and for those returning to England.